-Jeebs from Men In Black has an incredibly effective healing factor as his alien ability.
+Jeebs from Men in Black has an incredibly effective healing factor as his alien ability.
 Every scene with Jeebs involves him getting his head shot off, only to have it grow back in the space of seconds.
 The RPG specified that he had a limited number of several vital organs, including his head.
 The animated series said his species didn't need to breathe oxygen, but needed it to regenerate.
 The healing factor didn't apply to all his physiology.
 After shooting him, K threatens to shoot him again in a place "where it don't grow back."

-The T-1000 from Terminator 2.
+The T-1000 from Terminator 2: Judgment Day.
 It's too bad that a lot of scenes from the end were cut, and are thus not canon.
 The protagonists did enough damage over the course of the movie, specifically highlighting the freeze-and-shoot moment, that the T-1000 isn't able to completely maintain his form.
 Moments include grabbing a handrail, and having his fingers stick and assume the color of the warning paint, and while he walks his feet tends to melt.

 This is also what tips John Conner off that his mom is the T-1000 in disguise.

 In addition, it has it's limits, as it gets blown up with a grenade from the inside, and can't repair it's mangled form because of the pressurized impact and heat.
 That and it's fall into molten steel.